ooddle

 How ooddle Builds This Into Your Day

-ooddle's Mind pillar includes a guided right-nostril session for the afternoon energy dip.
-The Movement pillar pairs it with morning walks.
-The Optimize pillar tracks whether the practice is helping or backfiring for you, and suggests alternatives if it is.
-Most users only use right-nostril breathing situationally, not daily.
-The plan reflects that.
+ooddle's Mind pillar includes a guided right-nostril session for the afternoon energy dip, with timing suggestions based on when your energy typically drops.
+The Movement pillar pairs it with morning walks for users who want a no-caffeine wake-up.
+The Optimize pillar tracks whether the practice is actually helping or backfiring for you, and suggests alternatives if it is making you wired or anxious.
+Most users only use right-nostril breathing situationally, not daily, and the plan reflects that.
+We do not push every technique on every user.
+We surface the right tool for the moment.
 Explorer is free, Core is twenty-nine dollars a month, and Pass at seventy-nine dollars a month is coming soon.

 Ready to try something different?